kasir-barati/awesome-js-ts/src/event-loop/README.md

 - Things that allow the <a href="#agentGlossary">agent</a> to go through the task queue before attending to them.
 - E.g. `setTimeout`.
-- Try to test [this example](./nonblocking-even-loop-with-settimeout.html) on your browser.
+- Try to test [this example](./nonblocking-even-loop-with-settimeout.html) in your own browser.

 ## Microtask

-- Do not allow <a href="#agentGlossary">agent</a> to go though the tasks queued up in the task queue.
+- Do not allow <a href="#agentGlossary">agent</a> to go through the tasks queued up in the task queue.
 - JS should complete all of these before giving the control back to event loop.
 - E.g. JS promises.
 - Just because they are called async does not mean that promises will yield to other parts of event loop which ain't sync.
-- Try to test [this example](./blocking-even-loop-with-promises.html) on your browser.
+- Try to test [this example](./blocking-even-loop-with-promises.html) in your own browser.

 ## Microtask VS Macrotask